 Can I choose to receive fee notices through the U.S. mail instead of email?

-Who qualifies for under 2-year active membership?
+Who qualifies for the discounted active membership?

 Are membership fees refundable?

 Fees are not refundable except for the following limited circumstances:

 - Member Status Change.
 If you pay active membership fees and then transfer to inactive, active pro bono or retired status on or before 5:00 p.m. on January 31, 2023, we will refund the difference in membership fees.

 - Section membership dues.
 If you pay section dues in error or change your mind about section enrollment, any refund is at the discretion of the selected section and must be approved by that section's chair.
 Section dues are not refundable if you pay the section dues and later discover that you qualify for complimentary membership.